 - 5 tablespoons buttermilk

 - 7 tablespoons butter, chilled and cut into cubes

 - 1 teaspoon red gel food coloring, adding more or less per taste

 - 2 tablespoons vanilla

-- Measure out 1/3 cup honey in a larger size measuring cup.
-(Like a one or two cup) Add the buttermilk, food coloring, and vanilla to the honey and mix together.
-Add honey mixture to flour mixture and combine on medium speed until dough comes together.
+Measure out 1/3 cup honey in a 1-2 cup measuring cup.
+Add the buttermilk, food coloring, and vanilla to the honey and mix together.

-- Pour dough onto a well-floured surface and roll out.
-Try to make dough 1/8 to 1/4 inch thick. (just be consistent) You can use a square cookie cutter or cut out rectangles, whatever you prefer.
+Pour dough onto a well-floured surface and roll out.
+Try to make dough 1/8 to 1/4 inch thick, being as consistent as you can.
+You can use a square cookie cutter or cut out rectangles, whatever you prefer.

-- Place on parchment lined baking sheet and bake at 350 for 6-8 minutes.
+Place on a parchment-lined baking sheet and bake at 350°F for 6-8 minutes.
 (Keep an eye on them!
 I burned my first batch at seven minutes.)